 Tighten the skin of the thighs

-Thighplasty also known as a thigh lift is performed to tighten the skin of the thighs, with the goal being to produce slim, contoured thighs that look proportionate to the rest of the body.
-During their thigh lift Dallas patients may have their procedure performed alone, or in combination with other cosmetic procedures, such as liposuction, that slim the lower body.
+Thigh lift is performed to tighten the skin of the thighs, with the goal being to produce slim, contoured thighs that look proportionate to the rest of the body.
+During their thigh lift, patients may have their procedure performed alone, or in combination with other cosmetic procedures, such as liposuction, that slim the lower body.

 excess skin and/or tissue